 - Rash.
 Skin rashes can be the first sign of many infectious illnesses, such as chickenpox and measles.
 Children with these conditions shouldn't attend school.
 If your child has a rash, check with your GP or practice nurse before sending them to school.
 Watch this slideshow of childhood illnesses to help you recognise your child's rash.

 - Headache.
 A child with a minor headache doesn't usually need to be kept off school.
 If the headache is more severe or is accompanied by other symptoms, such as raised temperature or drowsiness, then keep the child off school and consult your GP.
 Read more about what to do about headaches in children.

 - Vomiting and diarrhoea.
 Children with diarrhoea and/or vomiting should definitely be kept off school until at least 48 hours after their symptoms have gone.
 Most cases of diarrhoea and vomiting in children get better without treatment, but if symptoms persist, consult your GP.

 - Sore throat.
 A sore throat alone doesn't have to keep a child from school.
 But if it's accompanied by a raised temperature, your child should stay at home.
 Read more about sore throat.

 Does the school participate in a residential trip?

 At Bishopstone we have been trialling new residential trips.
 Year 3 and 4 had an exciting three day trip to Oxenwood.
-With Year 5 and 6 last attending Morfa Bay in Wales.
-Currently we work on a alternate year program - yr3/4 then yr5/6.
+However this is now under threat of closure so we will be taking Yr3/4 to Brownsea Island, run by the National Trust in April 2019.
+Year 5 and 6 will return to Morfa Bay in Wales.

 Does anything special happen when the children leave Bishopstone at the end of Year 6?